 We often think of vitamins and minerals as essential for maintaining optimal health, being energetic and avoiding wintery colds.
 But have you ever considered the role that vitamins and minerals play in the functioning and development of your brain?

 We all want to feel young and free from diseases.
-We know that.
+We want to live a long life, and age gracefully.
 The good news is that degenerative diseases can most often be avoided with adequate prevention.
 In fact, only less than 1 percent of the population develops Alzheimer’s because of a rare genetic mutation.
-That means, the rest 99% could easily prevent it.
+That means, the remaining 99% could actually prevent it.
 Yes: 99%, which most likely includes you.

-Go ahead and do your counting.
+So go ahead and do your counting.
+Add 20 to 30 years to your age.
 Does that mean you should start taking care of your brain health now?

-Better sooner than later, that’s our mantra.
+Better sooner than later, that’s our how we see it.
 Especially, since the power is in your hands.
 The power of making sound changes in your diet and lifestyle.
 And appropriate supplementation, if necessary.
-This is why we have this guide on essential vitamins and minerals for your brain health ready for you right here.
-Have a look.

 B Vitamins for Brain Communication

-B Vitamins, and particularly vitamin B12, vitamin B6, vitamin B3 and folate (B9) are top on the list.
-It is because they literary “make things happen”.
-Their main function in your brain is to facilitate the action of neurotransmitters, the chemical messengers that transfer information between over 100 billion neurons.
+B Vitamins, and particularly vitamin B12, vitamin B6, vitamin B3 and folate (B9) are on top of the list.
+This is because they literally “make things happen” in the brain.
+These vitamins play a crucial role in overall brain function, from regulating energy release in brain cells, to their main function, which is to facilitate the action of neurotransmitters, the chemical messengers that transfer information between over 100 billion neurons.

-All of your movements, thoughts, and feelings, so pretty much everything you do, is the result of these neurons talking with one another.
-Because neurotransmitters are functionally integrated with the immune system, the endocrine system and impact muscles, organs and glands, neurotransmitter imbalances can cause widespread health problems such as fatigue, insomnia, depression, anxiety and hormonal imbalances.
-Their support in all life process is thus incredibly important.
+All of your movements, thoughts, and feelings – pretty much everything you do – is the result of these neurons talking with each other.
+Because neurotransmitters are functionally integrated with the immune system, the endocrine system and impact muscles, organs and glands, neurotransmitter imbalances can cause widespread health problems that might seem unrelated.
+Neurotransimtter imbalances can cause issues such as fatigue, insomnia, depression, anxiety, and hormonal imbalances.
+Neurotransmitters provide support in all life processes and as such, are incredibly important.